Redondo Beach Disability Discrimination Lawyer

 If an employer engages in disability discrimination–including failing to make a reasonable accommodation or refusing to engage in a good-faith interactive process–the affected individual can file a complaint with the federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing.
 These agencies are charged with investigating disability discrimination complaints.

 If the agencies cannot resolve your case, they will typically issue you a “right to sue” letter, meaning you can take the employer to court and seek monetary damages and other relief.
-A skilled Redondo Beach disability discrimination lawyer can provide you with additional legal advice based on the facts of your situation.
-Contact Litigation, P.C., today to schedule a free initial consultation with a member of our California employment law team.
+A skilled lawyer can provide you with additional legal advice based on the facts of your situation.
+Contact Litigation, P.C., today to schedule a free initial consultation with a member of our Redondo Beach employment law team.